Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 Introduction

-In the middle of 1960s market competition became more the intense.
-During 1960 to the 1970 cost was the primary concern.
-Later quality became the priority.
-As the market became more and the more complex speed of delivery became something customer also the needed.
-A new strategy was the formulated Customizability.
-The companies have to adapt to the environment in which they operate to be more flexible in their operations and to the satisfy different market segments.
-Thus the innovation of the flexible manufacturing system (FMS) became related to the effort of gaining competitive the advantage.
+In the middle of the 1960s, market competition became more intense.
+From 1960 to 1970, the cost was the primary concern.
+Later, quality became the priority.
+As the market became more and more complex, speed of delivery became something customers also needed.
+A new strategy was formulated: customizability.
+The companies have to adapt to the environment in which they operate to be more flexible in their operations and to satisfy different market segments.
+Thus, the innovation of the flexible manufacturing system (FMS) became related to the effort to gain a competitive advantage.

-First of all the flexible manufacturing system (FMS) is the manufacturing technology.
-Secondly flexible manufacturing system (FMS) is the philosophy.
-System is the key word.
-Philosophically the flexible manufacturing system (FMS) incorporates a system view of the manufacturing.
-The buzzword for today’s manufacturer is the agility.
-An agile manufacturer is the one who is the fastest to market operates with the lowest total cost and has the greatest ability to delight it’s the customers.
-The flexible manufacturing system (FMS) is the simply one way that manufacturers are able to the achieve this agility.
+First of all, the flexible manufacturing system (FMS) is the manufacturing technology.
+Secondly, flexible manufacturing systems (FMS) are the philosophy.
+The system is the keyword.
+Philosophically, the flexible manufacturing system (FMS) incorporates a system view of manufacturing.
+The buzzword for today’s manufacturer is agility.
+An agile manufacturer is the one who is the fastest to market, operates with the lowest total cost, and has the greatest ability to delight its customers.
+The flexible manufacturing system (FMS) is simply one way that manufacturers are able to achieve this agility.

 Flexible manufacturing systems (FMS) encompass any manufacturing process that can be customized to meet specific customer requirements.
 These systems allow manufacturers to reduce the time needed to produce a product and increase the number of products they can manufacture in a given period of time.